ELI Faculty and Staff

 M.A.
 Foreign Language Education/TESL, University of Texas at Austin

 Originally from Missouri, Amy received her BA in English and her MA in TESL from The University of Texas at Austin.
 She has been teaching English to international students since 2000.
 Her teaching experience in the U.S. includes teaching in Texas, Florida, and Alabama.
 She has also taught university students in Mexico and Taiwan.
 Her other international experience includes working in Australia and studying in Spain.

 |Marci Daugherty, Special Programs Coordinator

 M.A.
 TESOL, Monterey Institute of International Studies

 Marci received her undergraduate degree in Multilingual Technical Communications from Harvey Mudd College in Claremont, California.
 Later, she went back to California for her Master’s degree program.
 She taught ESL in Texas and California and EFL overseas in Anhui, China (3 years) and the Czech Republic (2 years) before coming to Alabama.
 She has taught at ELI since 2005, including classes in the Intensive English Program, Special Programs and the International Teaching Assistant Program.
-She is also a site reviewer for the Commission on English Language Program Accreditation (CEA).
 She enjoys teaching and learning about other cultures and languages.

 |Laura Hebert, Academic Advisor